shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 ### Shoulders
 The Shoulders will require:
- - an M3 hex screwdriver
+ - a M3 hex screwdriver
- - 8 silver servo horn M3 screws
+ - 8x silver servo horn M3 screws
- - 2 black M3 screws from the motor package
+ - 2x black M3 screws from the motor package
- - 4 black rubber spacers from the motor package
+ - 4x black rubber spacers from the motor package
- - 4 JST cables
+ - 4x JST cables
- - 4 servo horns
+ - 4x servo horns
- - 4 M3 x 16 mm hex screws
+ - 4x M3 x 16 mm hex screws
- - 4 M3 square nuts.
+ - 4x M3 square nuts
+ - Motor ID 4
+ - Motor ID 9

 As recommended with every step, it is best to pre-thread all screw holes.
 This is especially important for the Shoulders due to the uniqueness of its screw placements.